batichotti/batichotti/README.md

 # Welcome, I'm Mateus Batichotti 🫡

-- 🖥️ Graduated as a Computer Technician from UTFPR - Campo Mourão
+- 🖥️ Graduated as a Computer Technician at UTFPR - Campo Mourão
 - 🎓 Currently undergraduate in Computer Science at UTFPR - Campo Mourão

 ---